 You can’t fake fresh.

 In her spare time, Shannon works to fuse her many passions into action and service.
 Starting with her co-founding The Vanguard, the young auxiliary group of the Museum of the African Diaspora in San Francisco in 2006, she's now moved on to larger, more personal platforms.
 Since 2009 she has published, designed and contributed to PARLOUR, a global digital travel-lifestyle destination for women of color.
 In 2011, Shannon created Feminist Enough, a storytelling project which gives a fresh voice to women of color and modern feminist ideals, powered by video and social media.
-As a huge advocate of mentorship, she also has serves as a mentor with New Inc, a cultural and entrepreneur incubator program, and has also served within the same capacity for the MADE In New York Media Center.
+As a huge advocate of mentorship, she also has served as a mentor with New Inc, a cultural and entrepreneur incubator program, and has also served within the same capacity for the MADE In New York Media Center.
 With both she lends her expertise in pitching and presentation development, creative strategy and planning.

-In her spare time, Shannon is actively adding to the discourse around the importance and power of women in advertising through paneling and public conversations, most recently at Advertising Week NY 2016.
+From the looks of it, her decision to quit pre-med was a good one.
 Happy to exist at the cross-section of creativity, strategy, execution and culture, she's always ready for a challenge.

 And it's always fresh.